QUEENS, NY, AUTISM SPECTRUM DISORDER ASD EVALUATION

 Queens Letters ASD Diagnostic Assessment

-- Who should undergo a diagnostic assessment of ASD?
+- Who should undergo a diagnostic assessment of Autism Spectrum Disorder (ASD)?

 - What does a diagnostic assessment involve?